DevKiDCosmo/Task-Generation/README.md

-# Task-Generation
+# New: Matnam (old Task-Generation)
+A Python tool for generating PDF documents from structured JSON exercise data.

+## Overview

+This project automates the creation of exam or paper PDFs using JSON files that describe papers, exercises, and their metadata.
+It supports asynchronous processing and customizable templates.

+## Features

-Generating PDFs with JSON Exercise
+- Generate PDFs from JSON definitions
+- Support for multiple languages and exercise versions
+- Asynchronous processing for efficiency
+- Customizable LaTeX templates
+- Logging and error handling

-# Structure of the JSON files
+##  Structure of the JSON files

-## PAPER
+### Paper Json

+Describes the overall paper or exam.

 ```JSON
 {